-The Academic Technology team provides more than technical support - although of course we do that too.
+The Academic Technology team provides more than training and technical support - although of course we do that too.
 We work with you to develop your online teaching and learning practice, design and deliver online assessment and surveys, create research visualisations and more.
 We recommend taking a look at some of the projects we have worked on to see the scope of what and how we can help you, or get in touch to discuss your needs with us.

 Contact the Help Desk for support via email to helpdesk at warwick dot ac dot uk or use the “Contact us via the online Help Desk” button above.
 Whether you want help using one of our tools, setting up an online exam, or developing a new and innovative module using academic technology, one of our team will be on hand to help.